Get a free, no obligation personal loan quote with rates as low as 9.99%

 Co-Sign

-Cosigning on a mortgage, in theory, comes with more risk for the parent or grandparent than a single, lump-sum gift.
-This assistance makes sense if the child has savings, yet doesn’t have enough credit to get the mortgage.
-The cosigner can assist in this regard, though it makes them equally liable for the entire mortgage.
+A co-signing arrangement makes sense if the child has savings, yet doesn’t have a high enough credit score to get the mortgage.
+The co-signer can assist in this regard, though it makes them equally liable for the entire mortgage.

 Gift For Down Payment FAQs